nastuh/sait/README.md

-#this sait with some popular thai lacorns
+This sait with some popular thai lacorns